Ntropish/s-validator/docs/validators/record.md

 You create a record schema by providing two arguments:

 1. A schema for the keys.
-This must be a schema that resolves to `string` or `number`.
+This must be `s.string()`, `s.number()`, or a literal schema (`s.literal()`) containing strings or numbers.
+Using any other schema type for the key will result in a compile-time TypeScript error.
 2. A schema for the values.
 This can be any `s-val` schema.

 ```typescript
 import { s } from "s-val";